1953 24 Hours of Le Mans: Morning

 Ferrari 375MM of Ascari/Villoresi during the race, before it retired around 11AM.

-Despite the night being very clear and fine, dawn approached with a certain amount of mist in the air, making driving conditions very tiring.
+Despite the night being clear and fine, dawn approached with a certain amount of mist in the air, making driving conditions very tiring.
 Just after 6.30am Tom Cole, running 7th, had just overtaken a back-marker when he lost control at the Maison Blanche corners.
 The Ferrari ploughed into the roadside ditch then rolled and struck a wooden hut nearby.
 Cole was hurled out of the car in the initial impact and died at the scene.

 The windscreen on the leading Jaguar had been smashed early in the race by bird-strike, and as result Rolt and Hamilton were suffering from wind buffering, but the pair kept up the pace nevertheless, with an average speed of well over 105 mph.
 By the time the mist had cleared, Rolt and Hamilton still led by a lap from the struggling Ferrari.
 Third place, over three laps adrift, was the Cunningham of Fitch/Walters and a lap further back were the fast Jaguars of Moss/Walker (back in the race after a terrific hard drive back through the field) and Whitehead/Stewart.

 Shortly after 8:30am, the leading Jaguar and Ferrari both made routine refuelling stops at the same time.
 Hamilton had what would now be termed an “unsafe release” when, in the rush to beat the Ferrari, he pulled out right in front of one of the DB-Panhards coming in for its own pitstop.
 Walters had a big moment when his Cunningham blew a tyre at high speed but he was able to catch it.
 But with the subsequent pitstop to fix the damage, Moss was able to move up to third.
 By 9:00am, the clutch issues with the lead Ferrari gave it a long stop, and it was now back in fifth place.
 This left Rolt and Hamilton clear up front, but they could not rest as Fitch and Walters started to fight back and hound the Moss/Walker Jaguar for second place.

 The lame Ferrari retired just before 11am having dropped down the order to sixth place.
 This left only the Marzotto car to challenge the Jaguars and the lead Cunningham.
 It could not do it and raced to finish in fifth, keeping the Gordini of Maurice Trintignant and Harry Schell behind them.

 The Lancias had never made an impression, none having made it into the top-10 and just after midday the engine of the last one running (of González and Biondetti) gave up.